Gurux/Gurux.Service/README.md

 * ForeignKey attribute tells is foreign key used.
 * Relation attribute tells that there is a relation to the other table.
 * Enum values are saved as integer value as default.
 If you want to save enum value as string set Builder.Settings.UseEnumStringValue to true.
-* If you want to use unix datetime set Builder.Settings.UseEpochTimeFormat to true.
+* If you want to use Unix date time set Builder.Settings.UseEpochTimeFormat to true.
 * Alias Attribute tells name that is used to the table with SQL queries.
 It works like AS in SQL.

 Relations between tables.